Your Product Roadmap Is Lying to You

 Consider the difference:

 An output-focused roadmap answers "what are we building?"
-An outcome-focused roadmap answers "what changes for our users as a result of what we're building?"
+An outcome-focused roadmap answers "what changes for our users as a result of what we're building?" - the same outcome-over-activity shift that separates good startup OKRs from bad ones.
 The first produces a roadmap that looks comprehensive.
 The second produces a roadmap that's useful.

 Why Roadmaps Get Corrupted